SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Github/Migration_From_Gerrit_To_Github.md

    > git remote rename origin2 origin
    > ```

-1. Consider the [validation requirements](xref:github_validation_requirements) and add a README.md file and remove the JenkinsFile when you start working on your branch.
+1. Make sure you meet the [validation requirements](xref:github_validation_requirements), add a README.md file, and remove the Jenkinsfile when you start working on your branch.

 1. Add a starter workflow to your GitHub repository.
 See [GitHub starter workflows](xref:github_starter_workflows).